TROY Strong: Fall 2020/Term 1 Guidelines

 Troy University Libraries are continuing to work to provide you with the service and access you need while protecting everyone's safety.
 Library staff are available to assist you by email firstname.lastname@example.org and by Live Chat.
-Live Library Chat is available Mon-Fri 8 am to 5 pm Central time.
-When chat is offline (including weekends), email sent to email@example.com will be responded to within 24 hours.
+Live Library Chat is available during the operating hours of the Troy Campus Library.
+When chat is offline, email sent to email@example.com will be responded to within 24 hours.

 Troy University Student Counseling Center

-The center is not providing in-person counseling at this time.
-Currently, counseling and consultations are being offered to Troy campus students currently residing in Alabama via telephone or video conferencing.
+The center is once again providing in-person counseling sessions.
+Counseling and consultations are also being offered to Troy Campus students currently residing in Alabama via telephone or video conferencing.
 Please email us at firstname.lastname@example.org to inquire about services.